 How you can access or correct your personal information?

-To ensure that we’re able to provide you with the best products and services possible, it’s important that you make sure the personal information we hold for you is accurate, up-to-date and complete.
-If any of your details change you can contact us using the contact details below (find them in the how to contact us section) so that we can consider and respond to your request.
+To ensure that we are able to provide you with the best products and services possible, it’s important that you make sure the personal information we hold about you is accurate, up-to-date and complete.
+If any of your details change, you can contact us using the contact details below (find them in the how to contact us section) so that we can consider and respond to your request.
 There is no charge to submit a request or to correct information, however we may apply an administrative charge for providing access to your personal information on request.